Karanshallow/TicTacToe/README.md

 three in a row by the opponent.
 If no threat is found, it will turn to the decison tree as to its best posible move.

-After the player quits out of the session, the results of th games will be updated and saved to the pickle file for the next time the program is opened.
+After the player quits out of the session, the results of the games will be updated and saved to the pickle file for the next time the program is opened.